Thomson Reuters names new CEO, earnings top estimates

 NEW YORK, Feb 25 (Reuters) - Thomson Reuters Corp TRI.NTRI.TO said on Tuesday it had appointed former Nielsen Holdings Plc NLSN.N president Steve Hasker as its new chief executive officer, succeeding Jim Smith.

-The parent of Reuters News also announced higher-than-expected fourth-quarter earnings, reporting a 60% year-on-year rise in operating profit, helped by lower costs and investments following the sale of a controlling stake in the Financial and Risk (F&R) business.
+The parent of Reuters News also announced higher-than-expected fourth-quarter earnings, reporting a 60% year-on-year rise in operating profit, helped by lower costs and investments following the separation of the Financial and Risk (F&R) business.

-The company's shares reached a new intra-day high and traded up 2% to C$108.82 on the Toronto Stock Exchange, and 2% to $81.76 on the New York Stock Exchange.

 Hasker, 50, most recently a top executive at Hollywood talent agency CAA and a senior adviser to TPG Capital, will assume his new role on March 15, Thomson Reuters said.
 Smith, a former journalist who oversaw a period of major change at the company, will stay on for a transition period and become chairman of the Thomson Reuters Foundation.